2019 European Heritage Days

-Reflecting the “Art and Entertainment” theme of the 36th European Heritage Days, our selection is inspired by entertainment in the form of shows: the circus with Sigmar Polke, the carnival with Claire Tabouret, popular celebrations with Martial Raysse, and finally cartoons with Damien Hirst and his Mickey.
+Reflecting the “Art and Entertainment” theme of the 36th European Heritage Days, the selection is inspired by entertainment in the form of shows: the circus with Sigmar Polke, the carnival with Claire Tabouret, popular celebrations with Martial Raysse, and finally cartoons with Damien Hirst and his Mickey.

 Any piece of clothing starts with an idea and a sketch.
 Next comes volume: the toile or “sculpted” drawing.
 A fundamental step, draping fabric onto a dress form, requires high standards, precision, technique and meticulous thought.
 Cristóbal Balenciaga endlessly manipulated and adjusted to create perfectly interpreted volumes.
-During European Heritage Days, the House will present 18 demi-toiles from its archives – rare pieces that are usually kept secretly protected in the workshop...
+During European Heritage Days, the House presented 18 demi-toiles from its archives – rare pieces that are usually kept secretly protected in the workshop...